AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 ## Assistant

-Assistant is a handy tool to quickly change app/website settings (such as app exclusion or adding to allowlist) and view statistics.
+Assistant is a handy tool to quickly change app or website settings and view statistics without launching the AdGuard app.

 ### How to access Assistant